The Land Registry

 Line ten: Datum otpreme: the date the decision is implemented.

 Part A on the ownership document gives the details of the property or properties, including the plot number(s).
 Part B identifies the owner(s), together with address(es) and identity number(s).
 Most often the Tax Identity Number (OIB) is given, but for an owner who does not have an OIB the passport number is used instead.
-Part C shows any charges against the properties, such as bank loans or claims by others laying claim to ownership, as well as restrictions such as public rights of way.
+Part C shows any charges against the properties, such as bank loans or actions taken by others laying claim to ownership, as well as restrictions such as public rights of way.
 'Tereta nema' means that there are no limitations on the ownership as given on the document.

 Example: official ownership document